limrik/big-heart-bros/README.md

   <img src="big-heart-bros/docs/images/gen-test-2.jpg" alt="Generate Testimonial 2" width="40%"/>
 </div>
 Purpose: Gamify volunteering and allowing users to get achievements and see their stats (from volunteering).<br/>
 Usage: Under "Activity", users can view their hours clocked.
-Users can also view events they signed up for under "Upcoming Events" and those that are completed under "Historical Events" Users can also view feedback and have a GenAI testimonial under "Feedback".
+Users can also view events they signed up for under "Upcoming Events" and those that are completed under "Historical Events".
+We have integrated our web application with the OpenAI API allow Users to receive a testimonial put together from the feedback they have received from various organisations they have volunteered with.

 ## Organisation Dashboard
 <div style="display: flex;">